 Until recently, thermal scopes have weighed in like a tank.
 The electrical components combined with glass and lenses makes for a bulky device, and it didn’t mean that it was any more durable or recoil-proof than what is now being made today with lightweight and strong aluminum alloy materials.

-Manufacturers are streamlining a thermal scope’s aesthetic appearance with that of a daytime scope and they’re also coming in with weights of less than 2 lbs.
+Manufacturers are streamlining a thermal scope’s aesthetic appearance with that of a daytime scope and they’re also weighing in less than 2 lbs.
 Thermal clip-ons can weigh as light as 18 oz with dedicated scopes weighing in at around 24 oz.

 Yes!
 Thermal scopes are active devices and can be used 24/7 in both day and night conditions unlike night vision scopes (comparison here).
 Thermal scopes read temperatures and converts that data into an image for the user to interpret.
 As such, it can be used in daylight.

 The only thing to be aware of is how heat and daylight affects the temperature signatures of targets, animals, and the surrounding environment.
 When a combination of these types of targets reach similar heat signatures, the image can “wash out.”
 You must be conscious about time of day you’re using thermal, recognizing and identifying your target before you shoot, and use thermal scope features to better enhance the image and identify the target.

 Yes and no. Within the USA, each state has their own laws regarding the use of thermal imaging and night vision devices for hunting.
 The onus is on you to follow up and remain compliant with the hunting laws in the state you are hunting in.

 This is directly tied to the current regulations and laws of the state.
 Some states allow thermal and night vision devices for hunting coyotes, hogs, and other predators while other states do not.